octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 - **contract** is the contract interface of the targeted contract.
   It can be retrieved (with `Tezos.get_contract_opt` built-in function) from the address of the other contract or the wallet.

-Here is an example of retrieving the contract interface from the _winner_ `address`:
+Here's an example of retrieving the contract interface from the _winner_ `address`:
 ```js
 const receiver : contract (unit) =
     case (Tezos.get_contract_opt (winner) : option (contract (unit))) of